 Neglecting generator maintenance might seem like it saves money upfront, but a failed generator can lead to significant financial consequences.
 Emergency repairs can cost hundreds or even thousands of dollars.
 For a business, the cost of downtime is even higher, leading to lost revenue, data loss, or spoiled products.
 At home, a failed generator can mean a flooded basement, a fridge full of spoiled food, or the loss of essential medical equipment.
 Integrating regular generator service and repair into your planning mitigates these risks, protecting you from much larger costs and headaches down the road.

-What’s Included in a Generator Maintenance Plan?
+What’s Covered in a Generator Maintenance Plan?

 Think of a generator maintenance plan as a comprehensive health check-up for your home or business’s power backup system.
 It’s not just about fixing things when they break; it’s about preventing problems before they start.
 While the specifics can vary, any quality plan is designed to cover all the critical components that ensure your generator is ready to perform the moment you need it.
 A technician will follow a detailed checklist, moving from the engine to the electrical systems, to keep everything in top condition.
 This proactive approach is the key to reliability and peace of mind during a power outage.
 A thorough Generac maintenance plan will typically include a series of essential checks and services that keep your investment protected.

-Routine Inspections and Load Testing
+Regular Inspections and Load Testing

 The foundation of any good maintenance plan is a detailed, multi-point inspection.
 A professional technician will visit once or twice a year to perform a complete visual check of your generator.
 They’ll examine everything from the fuel lines and electrical connections to the exhaust system and enclosure, looking for any signs of wear, leaks, or potential issues.
 After the inspection, they perform a load test.
 This test simulates a power outage, forcing the generator to start up and power your property.
 It’s the single best way to confirm that your unit can handle the demand and will operate flawlessly during a real emergency.